Ikechukwu Henry Wins 2025 Ma Kẹkẹ Short Story Contest

 The Gemspread Publishing has announced Ikechukwu Henry(Nigeria) as the winner of the 2025 Ma Kękę Short Story Contest × The Ama Ata Aidoo Award for his entry, ‘The Archives of Forgotten Names’.

-Following the recent shortlist announcement of five finalists, Henry was unveiled as the overall winner during the award ceremony held in Ghana.
-His prize includes support for developing a book proposal.
+Henry was unveiled as the overall winner during the award ceremony held at the Ghana International Book Fair 2025, as part of the Ama Ata Aidoo Creative Writing Competition and Award Ceremony.
+His prize includes USD 500, a publishing deal with Gemspread Publishing, and support for developing a book proposal.

 Ikechukwu Henry is a Nigerian fiction writer whose work explores environmental and climate crises, mental health, queerness, family dynamics, and speculative otherworldliness.
 His stories, such as ‘Metamorphosis’, ‘Dance of Deaths’, and ‘Pebbles of Feeling’, have appeared in Brittle Paper, The Kalahari Review, Spillwords, Lothlorien Poetry Journal, Ta Adesa, Words Rhymes & Rhythm, and The AfterPast Review.
 He has earned multiple recognitions, including first runner-up in the RoNovella Writing Contest (2022), winner of the Tenacious Writer’s Award (2022), and a longlisting for the SEVHAGE Prize for Short Fiction (2023)